Archduchess Eleonora of Austria: Marriage

+Archduchess Eleonora with her husband on their wedding day, 1913.

-At age fifteen, Archduchess Eleanore fell in love with Alfons von Kloss, a sailor who worked as the captain of her father's yacht.
+At age fifteen, Archduchess Eleonora fell in love with Alfons von Kloss, a sailor who worked as the captain of her father's yacht.
 Their relationship grew during many family's Mediterranean cruises.
 Archduke Charles Stephen had wished to marry his eldest daughter to a Polish aristocrat, but he was touched by the couple's true love and persistence.
 He contacted the emperor, asking him to authorize the union.
 Emperor Franz Joseph was inflexible on family matters, but he was a good friend of Archduke Charles Stephen of Austria and gave his permission.